thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Oh, that's surprisingly simple!*

 Indeed it is.
 Let's look at a very useful diagram for this formula.
-It shows how two vectors $u$ and $v$ colliding into a single number (their dot product $u^Tv$).
+It represents the formula by showing $u$ and $v$ colliding into a single number (their dot product $u^Tv$).

 <center class='js'>
   <label class='switch'> <input type='checkbox' id='switch_dot_product_collide'> <div class='slider'></div></label>